alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```
 Will redefine an existing word created with : to have a new behaviour.

-The new behaviour will apply to all existing words that call the redefined word.
+The new behaviour will apply to all existing words that used the redefined word.

-The key point being the new word has the same TOKEN CODE as the old word that it over writes.
+The key point being the new word has the same TOKEN as the  word that it redefined.